 But the baby boomer generation that ‘came out’ in the 1970s and fought for gay rights is fighting again – this time to reform the aged care system.
 And it seems many aged care providers in Australia, including Catholic ones, are willing to learn.
 How are the needs of gay, lesbian and transgender people different in old age from heterosexuals’?
 Paul van Reyk 62, a gay activist of 30 years’ standing, put it like this: “If I get feeble and need home care workers, I don’t want to have to take the pictures off the wall….as a gay man there’ll be possessions that give people clues.
 I want a service that accepts me for who I am.
 If I go into a nursing home, I don’t want to watch We’ll Meet Again [with Vera Lynn]; I want to be able to see The Rose [with gay icon Bette Midler].”

 In other words, Paul wants to be free to be himself.
 Lack of overt discrimination is not enough.
 He doesn’t want a home care worker to recoil if he shows affection to a man, or turn frosty should he want to be taken to the Gay Mardi Gras parade.
 He wants to be welcomed as a gay man who’s been part of gay culture.
 “Discrimination is quite subtle but it cuts really deep,” he said.
-I met Paul at a forum in Sydney organised by The Aged Care Rights Service (TARS) and ACON, the health advocacy group for the lesbian, gay, bisexual, transgender and intersex (LGBTI) community.
+I met Paul at a forum in Sydney organized by The Aged Care Rights Service (TARS) and ACON, the health advocacy group for the lesbian, gay, bisexual, transgender and intersex (LGBTI) community.
 The event was one of several held in the lead up to Saturday’s Mardi Gras parade.
-And along with the gay film festival, known as Afternoon Delight that’s part of NSW Seniors’ Week, the forum’s focus on elder rights is indicative of a growing interest in ageing issues among the LGBTI community.
+And along with the gay film festival, known as Afternoon Delight that’s part of NSW Seniors’ Week, the forum’s focus on elder rights is indicative of a growing interest in aging issues among the LGBTI community.

 A significant number have partners and many have children (especially those who’d been married).
 But for others without close family ties or partners, the question of who’ll care for them in their frail years is particularly pressing.
 “There are people in their 80s who are going into nursing homes now that aren’t ready for them,” Paul says.
 “I want to make sure the system is ready for me.”